 Then it will prompt you to define a new root password.
 This password should be as random as possible and is temporary, as we'll be switching back to SSH key-based access instead.

-Once that's entered and you're at the command prompt, switch back to the Gist tab you had open from before.
-Right-click on 'Raw' then click on 'Copy Link Location'.
+Once that's entered and you're at the command prompt, switch back to the Gist tab you had open from before, then click on 'Raw':

 With this now in your clipboard, turn back to the DigitalOcean console.
 Begin typing the following, but do not hit Enter: